cvetomir-todorov/CecoChat/README.md

-[System design](docs/01-intro-03-overall-design-technologies.md), [partial implementation](source/), [dev environment](run/) of a chat for 10-100 millions active users based on Kafka, Cassandra, gRPC, Redis, Docker, OpenTelemetry, .NET 5, ASP.NET.
-I would appreciate any comments so feel free to use the `Discussions` tab.
+[System design](docs/01-intro-03-overall-design-technologies.md) and [partial implementation](source/) of a chat for 10-100 millions active users based on Kafka, Cassandra, gRPC, Redis, .NET 5, ASP.NET.
+The solution provides a [configurable](docs/04-production-01-main.md#Configurability) and for now [partially-observable](docs/04-production-01-main.md#Distributed-tracing) local [environment](docs/03-infrastructure-01-main.md#Run-locally) with [containerized components](containerize/) based on Docker, OpenTelemetry, Jaeger.
+I appreciate all comments so feel free to use the `Discussions` tab.

 # Technologies